 Amazon is a better resource for honest customer reviews than a brand’s website in our opinion.

-CalmiGo has been reviewed over 900 times on Amazon with an average review rating of 3.7 out of 5 stars.
+At the time of updating this article, CalmiGo has been reviewed over 80 times on Amazon, with an average review rating of 3.5 out of 5 stars.

-The top positive review from a verified purchaser comes from a user named “sandra adkins” who claims that the device helped mitigate her hyperventilation:
+A top positive review from a verified purchaser comes from a user named “sandra adkins” who gave the product a 5/5 rating:

 “This product actually stops the spiraling, not sure if that makes sense to you..
 But panicking goes from starting to panic and progress to oh my God I'm going to die and I can't get enough oxygen..
 I've tried meditation, every daily drug you can think of and NOTHING helped.
 It's such a simple idea but it works.
 Today is the first day I didn't hate every hour of the day.
 Thank you.
 My job is very important to me and I actually have hope that there's a light at the end of the tunnel.”

-The top negative review from a verified purchaser is written by a user named “Dixie” who claims there are more affordable options:
+A top negative review from a verified purchaser is written by a user named “Dixie” who gave the product a 1/5 rating:

 “I have panic attacks and asthma and this morning I was having trouble breathing I got my calmigo out and started to use it I have been using it regularly three times a day trying to feel better. it has not done anything for me.
 I cannot smell the scent also if I just meditate and learn how to breathe deep it works better and a lot cheaper.
 I really really wanted it to work.
 To pay that much money when you don't have it you really do want it to work.”